oracle/graal/docs/reference-manual/java-on-truffle/README.md

 ```

 ## Performance Considerations

-Java on Trufle is an experimental technology in GraalVM, and peak performance is currently 2-3x slower than HotSpot.

 The startup time will not match the speed offered by the regular GraalVM just-in-time (JIT) execution yet, but having created a fully working Java on Truffle runtime, the development team is now focusing on performance.
 You can still influence the performance by passing the following options to `java -truffle`: